-Nicole Easton has recently joined The Summit School as Program Coordinator.
+Nicole Easton joined The Summit School in 2017.
 Prior to The Summit School, Nicole served for 16 years as the Education Services Coordinator for an independent school with a belief in research based education pedagogy.
 Nicole provided leadership and partnership to teachers and students sharing professional expertise in all aspects of supporting academics.
 She developed and led programs that supported the school community, as well as, the larger local community.
 Her experiences in education have occurred in very diverse academic settings which encouraged the development and mastery of a variety of skills.
 In addition to developing and leading educational programs, she created and taught a practical math program designed to educate high school students using real-world life skills.

 Nicole earned her Master’s in Special Education; Learning Disabilities from The American University and is trained and qualified to assess and implement a variety of education strategies and programs for students with a wide range of abilities.

 Dr. Eget is a Certified School Psychologist with a specialization in family school relations.
 She has an impressive background which includes thirteen years as a School Psychologist for the Charles County Public Schools where she provided comprehensive mental and behavioral health services and research-based practice for students, and parent and staff consultations.
 Her scope of work has included staff training, intern supervision, leading crisis intervention teams, conducting assessment for at-risk students and program evaluations, to name a few.

 Pamela Walker, the Director of Education, has been an educator for 17 years and has served in various capacities.
 Mrs. Walker earned her undergraduate degree in Speech Language Pathology from the University of Maryland.
 She earned her Master of Art’s in Teaching from Towson University, plus an additional 30 Master credits from Johns’ Hopkins University in School Administration and Supervision.
 She is certified in both general education and special education, and holds Administrative I and II endorsements.